aszilagyi/tabnetviz/docs/userguide.md

 or Excel worksheets (xls or xlsx files).
 These are specified under the `/nodetable` and `/edgetable` keywords, respectively.
 You can either provide the filename directly (such as `edgetable: edges.csv`), or provide other parameters as well under the `/nodetable` or `/edgetable` keyword.
 In the latter case, the `file` keyword specifies the file name, `filetype` the file type (optional).
 For Excel files, the sheet name can be specified using the `sheetname` keyword.
-For the edge table, the columns containing the source and target identifiers should be specified as `sourcecolumn` and `targetcolumn` (`source` and `target` by default).
-For the node table, the column containing the node identifier should be specified using the `idcolumn` keyword (`name` by default).
+For the edge table, the columns containing the source and target identifiers should be specified as `sourcecolumn` and `targetcolumn` (if not provided then the first two columns will be used).
+For the node table, the column containing the node identifier should be specified using the `idcolumn` keyword (if not provided then the first column will be used).
 For the node table, the `skipisolated` keyword can be used to omit isolated nodes from the network entirely.
 In edge tables exported from Cytoscape, the source and target identifiers are not in separate columns; set the `fromcytoscape` keyword to `true` to make the program handle it correctly.

+The node and edge table file names can be overridden by using the `-n` and `-e` options, respectively.
+This is useful if you want to use the same configuration for several different networks.

 ### COLUMN NAME CONVERSION